AltidSec/sulka-docs/source/user-guide.rst

   passwdqc is a package that provides password quality enforcement.
 This should prevent users from using insecure passwords.

+* ``rsyslog``

+  rsyslog is the logging daemon used in Sulka.
+It is used to replace Busybox syslog daemon, as that lacks several security features like log signing and secure network transport.

 * ``sudo``

   sudo is the package that is used to allow service user to perform actions with root capabilities.